Launching: Membership 101 Series

 JULY 25, 2016

 I’ll be presenting two sessions at the upcoming ASAE Annual Meeting in Salt Lake City in a few weeks: Unsession: The Association Role in the New Education Paradigm, Sunday, August 14.
 Deep Dive: The Lean Startup Changes Everything, Tuesday, August 16.
-We plan to challenge your thinking about the role associations can play in bridging the education to employment gap.

 The Mission Driven Volunteer Rides Again!